Shadow docket

-The shadow docket is the use of emergency orders and summary decisions by the Supreme Court of the United States without oral argument.
-The term was coined in 2015 by University of Chicago Law professor William Baude.
+The shadow docket (or non-merits docket) refers to motions and orders in the Supreme Court of the United States in cases which have not yet reached final judgment, decision on appeal, and oral argument.
+This term especially refers to stays and injunctions (preliminary relief), but also includes summary decisions and grant, vacate, remand (GVR) orders.
+The phrase "shadow docket" was first used in this context in 2015 by University of Chicago law professor William Baude.

 The shadow docket is a break from ordinary procedure.
 Such cases receive very limited briefings and are typically decided a week or less after an application is filed.
 The process generally results in short, unsigned rulings.
-On the other hand, merits cases take months, include oral argument, and result in lengthy opinions detailing the reasoning of the majority and concurring and dissenting justices, if any.
+In contrast, merits cases take months, include extensive briefing and public oral argument, and result in lengthy written opinions detailing the reasoning of the majority and concurring and dissenting justices, if any.

-It is used when the Court believes an applicant will suffer "irreparable harm" if its request is not immediately granted.
+The shadow docket is used when the Court believes an applicant will suffer "irreparable harm" if its request is not immediately granted.
 Historically, the shadow docket was rarely used for rulings of serious legal or political significance.
-However, since 2017, it has been increasingly utilized for consequential rulings, especially for requests by the Department of Justice for emergency stays of lower-court rulings.
+However, since 2017, it has been increasingly used for consequential rulings, especially for requests by the Department of Justice for emergency stays of lower-court rulings.
 The practice has been criticized for various reasons, including for bias, lack of transparency, and lack of accountability.